What Is A Professional Banjo?

 The inlay flying eagle pattern is visible in the fingerboard that has been made from Brazilian rosewood with a 3-ply binding.
 The performance of this banjo has been enhanced by using a brass flange and tension hoop.
 The rock rim is made from 3-ply maple wood, which is extremely durable.

-Other features of this banjo include a gold-plated ebony polished truss rod cover, ebony fingerboard, peghead overlay, and a flat head tone ring.
+Other features of this banjo include a gold-plated ebony polished truss rod cover, an ebony fingerboard, a peghead overlay, and a flat head tone ring.

 - Cast PreWar Bell ally Tone Ring